mtello22/mtello22.github.io/content/blog/example/index.md

 ---
-title: "Example Post"
+title: "Ortholog cell-type deconvolution"
 description: "Just an example post."
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Article to explain the logic and reasoning behind the method of ortholog-based cell-type deconvolution"
 date: 2023-09-07T16:27:22+02:00
 lastmod: 2023-09-07T16:27:22+02:00
 draft: false